Seattle Travel Guide › Seattle Attractions

-(For a different perspective on airplanes – focused on how they’re built rather than how they fly – visit the Boeing assembly plant 30 miles north of Seattleand take the Future of Flight Tour.
-The tour is geared towards adults (and you have to be over 48 inches) but anyone over the age of 7 that has an interest in airplanes should be thrilled.
-You see the assembly line where 747’s, 777’s and the new 787’s are constructed.
-Visit on weekdays to see the factory humming at full speed.
-Tours begin every hour from 9am to 3pm.)
+(For a different perspective on airplanes – focused on how they’re built rather than how they fly – visit the Boeing assembly plant 30 miles north of Seattle and take the Future of Flight Tour.
+The tour is excellent and geared towards adults (and you have to be over 48 inches) but anyone over the age of 7 that has an interest in airplanes should be thrilled.
+You see the assembly line where 747’s, 777’s, and the new 787’s are constructed.
+Visit on weekdays to see the factory humming at full speed.)

 9. Day Trip to Bainbridge Island

 At the entrance to town, you’ll find the Bainbridge Island Art Museum.
 This fine arts museum showcases the work of local artists and craftspeople.
 There’s a nice café here and an attractive outdoor patio for sunny days.
 The museum is free and it’s open every day.
 Winslow is full of cute shops and there are great places to eat.
-There’s always a line at the Sideliner Diner – it’s worth the wait.
+There’s always a line at the Streamliner Diner – it’s worth the wait.
 Blackbird Bakery has excellent treats of the savory and sweet kind.
-And Mora ice cream is an island tradition.
+And Mora Iced Creamery is an island tradition.

-Further in town, still within an easy walk from the ferry, there’s the Bainbridge History Museum.
+Further in town, still within an easy walk from the ferry, there’s the Bainbridge Island Historical Museum.
 The museum showcases the island’s timber history.
 It also retells the terrible story of how the island’s Japanese residents were deported from their homes to the infamous internment camp in Manzanar, California.